-At the beginning of each day the contractor determines the anticipated tonnage to be produced.
-The frequency of sampling (minimum number of required tests for the day's anticipated production) is defined by the PWL QMP SPV.
+At the beginning of the project, the contractor determines the anticipated tonnage to be produced.
+The frequency of sampling is 1 per 750 tons (sublot) for QC and 1 per 3750 tons (lot or 5 sublots) for QV as defined by the PWL QMP SPV.
 A test sample is obtained randomly from each sublot.
+The contractor must submit the random numbers for all mix sampling to the department before production begins.